Centralized Leasing: Top 4 Benefits of Switching in Multifamily

 Many property management companies outsource their leasing functions to companies composed of leasing professionals and marketing specialists who handle your apartment leasing for you.
 This is especially useful when you don’t have time to learn how to use centralized leasing technology or conduct online leasing yourself.

 Furthermore, leasing consultants are specifically trained on the nuances of leases and how they work.
-They handle all of the tedious work involved with leasing, which includes managing inbound leads and managing leads for potential residents.
+They handle all the tedious work involved in leasing, including managing inbound leads and those for potential residents.

 2. Resident satisfaction

-An easier leasing process will lure potential renters to your property itself.
-Many renters prefer self-guided tours that can operate at hours that best suit them instead of your available on-site staff.
+An easier leasing process will attract potential renters to your property.
+Many renters prefer self-guided tours that can operate at hours that best suit them, rather than during hours when your on-site staff are available.
 Centralized leasing can make the process self-explanatory to prospective renters so they know what’s necessary to qualify for your multifamily property.

 Furthermore, centralized leasing often leads to faster response times to a resident’s inquiries.
-As a result, when given a choice, modern renters are going to choose the easy and simple leasing experience every time, which is centralized leasing technology.
+As a result, when given a choice, modern renters will choose the simple, easy leasing experience every time: centralized leasing technology.

-In addition, centralized leasing will also bring in new residents who fit in well with current residents.
+In addition, centralized leasing will attract new residents who fit in well with current residents.
 Why?
 Because leasing agents will get to know your property and determine who will be the best fit.

 3. On-site employee satisfaction